 In addition to a room and breakfast, you could offer:

-Prices for bed and breakfasts range from $85 to $250 per night, with an average of $170.
-Your main expenses will be your mortgage, taxes, food and cleaning supplies.
+Prices for bed and breakfasts for a family range from $130 to $180 per night.
+Your main expenses will be your mortgage, taxes, food, and cleaning supplies.
 Your labor costs will be minimal if you do the work yourself or have family members help you.

-Once you know your costs, use the Step By Step profit margin calculator to determine your price points.
+Once you know your costs, use our profit margin calculator to determine your price points.
 Remember, the prices you use at launch should be subject to change if warranted by the market.

 Your target market is probably going to be more established people with higher incomes.
 You’re most likely to find these people on Facebook or LinkedIn.